 \subsection{Experimental Setup for Freezing Safety-Critical Components~}

 To mitigate the safety performance degradation caused by fine-tuning, we experiment with freezing the safety-critical components identified through pruning.
-After categorizing the units into ESU, EUU, CU, and RU, we freeze the Exclusive Safety Units (ESU) and the top 6\% of Complex Units (CU) during the fine-tuning process.
+After categorizing the units into SCU, UCU, CU, and RU, we freeze the Safety Critical Units (SCU) and the top 6\% of Complex Units (CU) during the fine-tuning process.
 This ensures that these units retain a large part of their original function and are not re-purposed for utility tasks.
 The rest of the model is fine-tuned as usual on new tasks, allowing the non-safety-critical components to adapt to the task while keeping the safety-critical components unchanged.

 \textbf{Fine-Tuning Attack Datasets}.
 For fine-tuning attack experiments, we use two popular instruction-following datasets: \textit{Alpaca} and \textit{Dolly}.
 The Alpaca dataset~\citep{taori2023stanford} is a publicly available dataset created using GPT-3.5, and it contains 52,000 instruction-following samples across a variety of tasks.
 It has been widely used for instruction tuning due to its diversity in queries.
 The Dolly dataset~\citep{conover2023free} is another widely adopted dataset for instruction-tuning, created by Databricks, which contains high-quality examples designed to improve the model's capability to follow instructions, based on their open-source Dolly model.
 Both datasets allow us to effectively assess how fine-tuning for general instruction-following can impact the model’s safety guardrails when safety-critical components are or are not frozen.